 AB 2949 (Gloria) would minimize additional school disruptions for military students by giving military families the option of completing the current academic year at their school of original enrollment.
 Voluntary transfers, which are more likely to happen during the summer, cause less academic disruption and may be associated with academic improvement.
 An enrollment policy that allows military students to continue attending the school of origin could reduce the impact of frequent moves on their academic performance.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly support proposed legislation AB 2949 (Gloria) and urge an AYE vote.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign AB 2949 (Gloria) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.